Visit our new website. We'd appreciate your feedback!

 Where better to start your day than at the Broadway Museum and Art Gallery?
 Housed in a 17th century coaching inn, the museum tells the history of Broadway and contains an eclectic collection of paintings, furniture and porcelain.
 Fans of the Arts and Crafts movement should also visit the Gordon Russell Design Museum a tribute to the British furniture designer and pioneer.

 Getting here from Bourton-on-the-Water: Catch the 801 bus from High Street to Moreton-in-Marsh station.
 Then catch the 1 bus to Broadway.
-The journey takes roughly 1h 40 minutes.
+The journey takes roughly one hour and 40 minutes.
 Please check the timetable before you travel.